 Note: The name of your partner does not need to be on the included on the mortgage to qualify for SMI.

 You may be able to continue receiving Support for Mortgage Interest if you are single and on remand.
 But, to get it you must meet all the eligibility conditions.

-However, you will only receive the housing costs part of Pension Credit or Income Support.
+Even so, you will only get the housing costs part of the Pension Credit or the Income Support benefits.

-Note: You will not receive assistance for the first 13 weeks if you apply for help with interest payments through Income Support.
+Note: You do not get help with interest payments for the first 39 weeks if you apply for them through Income Support.